Sylvan-Flores/Sylvan-Flores/README.md

 ## Well hello there!!
 Welcome to my profile, as you can see it's still ehh quite plain.
 But i'm working on it (*probably*, yeah)

-In the meanwhile you can look at my (outdated) [Carrd](https://sylvan-flores.carrd.co/) or just take a quick look at the introduction i made in like half an hour or sth
+In the meanwhile you can take a quick look at the introduction i made in like half an hour or sth

 ## Basic information
 * As for names, you may refer to me as "Sylvan", or just "Syl" for short (nicknames and petnames are alr, just don't use anything inappropriate or disrespectful)